mdx-workshop/mdx-submissions21/paper.md

 - In TFC-TDF-U-Net v1, the number of intermediate channels are not changed after down/upsamples.
 For v2, they are increased when downsampling and decreased when upsampling.

 On top of these architectural changes, we also use a different loss function (waveform L1 loss) as well as source-specific data preprocessing.
-As shown in Figure1, high frequencies that are above the expected frequency range of the target source were cut off from the mixture spectrogram.
+As shown in Figure2, high frequencies that are above the expected frequency range of the target source were cut off from the mixture spectrogram.
-This way, we can increase *n_fft* while using the same input spectrogram size (which we needed to contrain for the inference time limit), and using a larger *n_fft* usually leads to better SDR.
+This way, we can increase *n_fft* while using the same input spectrogram size (which we needed to contrain for the separation time limit), and using a larger *n_fft* usually leads to better SDR.

 ## Mixer